CLASSES AND TALKS

 TEACHING AND SPEAKING AT A WIDE VARIETY OF VENUES

-Senior centers (Needham Council on Aging, MA, Acton Senior Center)
+Senior centers (Needham Council on Aging, MA, Acton Senior Center, Belmont Beech St. Center)

 Libraries (Newton Free Library, Camden Public Library)